 Board members listed below have volunteered time and effort to further the IECA's mission and help create the best possible association for its members.The Executive Committee is composed of the President and Vice Presidents who oversee the overall operations of the IECA.
 IECA Directors specialize in ensuring the effectiveness of specialized areas within IECA and work alongside the Executive Committee.

-Ivan Melamud, President
+Ivan Melamud, Past President

 Trafigura Pte Limited

 Ivan is Head of Credit for Energy at Trafigura, the world’s third largest independent trading company.
-His team is reasonable for managing the counterparty credit risk associated with Trafigura’s energy trading portfolio around the world.
+His team is responsible for managing the counterparty credit risk associated with Trafigura’s energy trading portfolio around the world.
 Prior to joining Trafigura, Ivan spent five years as an Export Credit Underwriter for Euler Hermes, part of the Allianz insurance group.
 He holds a BSc (Hons) in Business Information Technology from Nottingham Trent University.
 Ivan has been a member of the IECA since 2004 and chaired the European Credit Education Group during 2010-2011.

-Jamie Swartz, First Vice President
+Michael Dutka, First Vice President